EarthByte/pyBacktrack/docs/pybacktrack_stratigraphy.rst

 .. note:: The ``SurfaceAge`` attribute is optional, and defaults to 0Ma if not specified.

+.. _pygplates_base_sediment_layer:

 Base sediment layer
 ^^^^^^^^^^^^^^^^^^^

 It is also possible that the sediment thickness recorded at the drill site is less than the total sediment thickness.
-This happens when the drill site does not penetrate all the way to the basement depth of oceanic or contintal crust.
+This happens when the drill site does not penetrate all the way to the basement depth of oceanic or continental crust.
 In this situation a base stratigraphic layer is automatically added during backtracking and backstripping to represent sediment from the bottom of the drill site down to the basement depth of oceanic or continental crust.
 For backtracking, the bottom age of this new base layer is the age of oceanic crust if the drill site is on ocean crust,